paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 To create a link to a digitially available non-occurrence resource external to your portal, such as a publication, used the Occurrence Editor form's Linked Resources tab as shown below.

 <img style="float: center; margin: 0px 0px 0px 0px;" width="90%" src="/assets/images/symbiota_linkedresource-literatureexample.png" alt="Symbiota Linked Resources tab" caption="Links to external resources, like pubished literature, can be created directly in the portal using the Linked Resources tab.">

+{: .notice--warning }
+When creating associations with external resources, provide a **stable URL**—like a DOI or a permalink—for the _resourceURL_ whenever possible.
+Otherwise, your links may eventually break.

 **Option 2: Create links by uploading a spreadsheet** <br>
 Here is an example of what your spreadsheet (CSV) should look like.
 You can ingest it into your portal using the [Extended Data Import tool](https://docs.symbiota.org/Collection_Manager_Guide/Importing_Uploading/linked_resources).